 Top Places to See in Luxor (East Bank)

 The Luxor Temple, built between 1250 and 1400 BC, is in the heart of the city.
-The temple was built for gatherings and celebrations and was once connected to the Temple of Karnak by a 2-mile avenue of sphinxes.
+The temple was built for gatherings and celebrations and was once connected to the Temple of Karnak by a two-mile avenue of sphinxes.